jtladner/BIO682_Spring2025/Week01_Intro_RegExp/readme.md

 # Class 1 - Jan.
-19th 2024
+17th 2025
 - In this first class we will:
     - Discuss the syllabus and course organization/expectations
     - Troubleshoot computer setup problems
-    - Learn to use regular expressions to edit text files
+    - Learn to use regular expressions to edit plain text files

 ### Required Reading (**Must be completed ahead of time**)
 Practical Computing for Biologists, Chapters 1-3